hannahditchburn/AerOptGUI/README.md

 If you have added the library paths for `openssl`, `libssh`, `zlib` and `pthread`, the application should run from Windows Explorer directly.
 However, you will need to copy the library files to the AerOptGui.exe directory if you wish to pass on the executable folder to others.
 In Powershell, this can be done with the following
 ```
+cp "C:\Users\USERNAME\vcpkg\packages\libssh_x64-windows\bin\ssh.dll"
+cp "C:\Users\USERNAME\vcpkg\packages\openssl-windows_x64-windows\bin\libcrypto-1_1-x64.dll"
+cp "C:\Users\USERNAME\vcpkg\packages\openssl-windows_x64-windows\bin\libssl-1_1-x64.dll"
+cp "C:\Users\USERNAME\vcpkg\packages\zlib_x64-windows\bin\zlib1.dll"
-cp "C:\Users\USERNAME\vcpkg\packages\libssh_x64-windows\bin\ssh.dll","C:\Users\USERNAME\vcpkg\packages\openssl-windows_x64-windows\bin\libcrypto-1_1-x64.dll","C:\Users\USERNAME\vcpkg\packages\openssl-windows_x64-windows\bin\libssl-1_1-x64.dll","C:\Users\USERNAME\vcpkg\packages\zlib_x64-windows\bin\zlib1.dll","C:\Users\USERNAME\vcpkg\packages\pthreads_x64-windows\bin\pthreadVC3.dll"
+cp "C:\Users\USERNAME\vcpkg\packages\pthreads_x64-windows\bin\pthreadVC3.dll"
 ```
 As before, replace USERNAME with your username, and amend the paths if you have vcpkg installed on a custom path.

-Please note that AerOptGUI requires a set of executables (copied into `[EXECUTABLE DIRECTORY]/AerOptFiles/Executables`) and example profiles (copied into `[EXECUTABLE DIRECTORY]/AerOptFiles/profiles`) to run properly.
+Please note that AerOptGUI requires a set of executables (copied into `[EXECUTABLE DIRECTORY] /AerOptFiles/Executables`) and example profiles (copied into `[EXECUTABLE DIRECTORY] /AerOptFiles/profiles`) to run properly.
 This copying is performed on first run of the executable from the `Executables` and `ExampleProfiles` folders included in this GitHub repository.
 As such, it is recommended to run AerOptGUI.exe at least once on your development machine before passing the folder on to other users.
 No optimisation or mesh generation is required - simply open and close and the necessary files will automatically be copied.

 When all libraries, executables and profiles have been set up, you should be able to simply zip the folder containing AerOptGUI, its executables and libraries and send it to any 64-bit Windows system to run.
 A PortableApps solution for deployment is also planned for a future release.

-## Deploying using GitHub repositories
+### Deploying using GitHub repositories

 There are two deployed releases in [Jarno's github page](https://github.com/rantahar/AerOpt-gui/releases).
 All you need to do to run this version of AerOpt is to donwload AerOptGui.zip, extract the file and run AerOptGui.exe in the new folder.
 This is much easier for a user than compiling